 - some medications such as antidepressants, blood pressure tablets, and diuretics, can also hinder the ability to fall asleep.

 If any of these factors are affecting your sleep, then it’s important to talk to your doctor about them, as treating an underlying condition that is causing poor sleep often leads to better sleep.

 And if you don’t have an underlying issue, but still have constant difficulty dropping off to sleep, or going back to sleep after waking during the night – then you may have insomnia.
 Insomnia is not necessarily linked to aging, so it’s best to speak with your doctor about your options for treating insomnia.

 Common causes of insomnia and sleep problems in older adults:

 The most common causes of insomnia and sleep disorders in older people are:

 - Poor sleep habits and sleep environment.
 These include irregular sleep hours, consumption of alcohol before bedtime, and falling asleep with the TV on.

 - Medications.
-Older adults tend to take more medications than younger people and the combinations of drugs, as well as their side-effects, can impair sleep.
+Older adults tend to take more pills than younger people and the combinations of drugs, as well as their side-effects, can impair sleep.

 - Psychological stress or psychological disorders.
 Significant life changes like the death of a loved one or moving from a family home can cause stress.
 Anxiety or sadness can also keep you awake, which can, in turn, cause more anxiety or depression.